Skip to content

 The code — inside and outside the garment.

-Cardboard hang tag close-up with a NaviLens code next to the QR
+Zara Home hang tag with NaviLens code next to the QR, international sizes and recycling pictograms

 § Outcomes